ethanblake4/dart_eval/README.md

 has over 250 tests that are run in CI to ensure correctness.

-Currently dart_eval implements a majority of the Dart spec, but there are still missing features like generators, Sets and extension methods.
+Currently dart_eval implements a majority of the Dart spec, but there are still missing features like generators and extension methods.
 In addition, parts of the standard library haven't been implemented.
 See the [language feature support table](#language-feature-support-table) for details.